 If you are going to travel to a country there are a few things that you should know before you go.
 Those are: where the country is on a map, the currency they use (and its approximate conversion compared to your currency), and basic communication.

 By basic I mean hello and thank you.
 Of course knowing more is always beneficial, but let’s be honest, learning languages is tough and you may just end up butchering most of it.
 Don’t worry, you’re not alone.
-I too am not great when it comes to languages, but fully believe it is both important and respectful to learn how to say hello and thank you in the country’s mother tongue that you’re visiting.
+I too am not great when it comes to languages, but fully believe it is both important and respectful to learn how to say hello in different languages and thank you in the country’s mother tongue that you’re visiting.

 How to Say Hello and Thank You in Asia